top of page

 February

-Although we aren't crazy about birdhouses positioned so close to the house, since they also attract mice, we have enjoyed watching the birds from the breakfast table each morning.
+Even though we're not thrilled about birdhouses being placed so near the house, as they tend to attract mice, we have enjoyed observing the birds from the breakfast table every morning.

 March